josephwright/josephwright.github.io/_posts/2009-10-06-a-model-dtx-file.md

 tags:
   - DTX
 ---
-In my previous post, I've tried to give a very general overview of how the dtx file format comes about, from a combination of the syntax of DocStrip and `ltxdoc`.
-The problem with the bald details is that there are still lots of way to actually use the ideas to construct a dtx.
-So here I'm going to detail a model dtx, which is ready to be filled in with real code and documentation.
+In my previous post, I've tried to give a very general overview of how the `.dtx` file format comes about, from a combination of the syntax of DocStrip and `ltxdoc`.
+The problem with the bald details is that there are still lots of way to actually use the ideas to construct a `.dtx`.
+So here I'm going to detail a model `.dtx`, which is ready to be filled in with real code and documentation.
 The entire file is [available here as demopkg.dtx](/uploads/2009/10/demopkg.dtx): get it now if you are impatient!

-The idea of constructing a dtx file in the way I'll describe is that it lets us achieve several things in one go:
+The idea of constructing a `.dtx` file in the way I'll describe is that it lets us achieve several things in one go:

 - All of the files for a package can be derived from a single source (unless you need a binary, of course).
-- The README is included in the dtx, with this useful information at the start.
+- The README is included in the `.dtx`, with this useful information at the start.
-- The ins file is included in the dtx, so the file is self-extracting.
+- The `.ins` file is included in the `.dtx`, so the file is self-extracting.
-- Running `(pdf)tex _&lt;name&gt;_.dtx` extracts the code and associated files (ins, README, _etc_.).
+- Running `(pdf)tex _&lt;name&gt;_.dtx` extracts the code and associated files (`.ins`, README, _etc_.).
 - Running `(pdf)latex _&lt;name&gt;_.dtx` does the extraction then typesets the documentation.
 This way, the documentation always has the latest code available, and users don't need to worry about which method they use to get stuff extracted.

 Most of the ideas here are not mine: Will Robertson came up with a lot of this.
 I'm just going to give some details of what is going on.
 I'm going to present the source in order, with a section of the source followed by some comments explaining what is going on.
 I'm going to call the demonstration package 'demopkg': something easy for search and replace.
 Where ever possible, `\jobname` is used in the source so that the file name changes automatically when moving from one package to another.